 Our journey begins at 10:00 am at Aurora Harbor.
 The Crew will welcome you at the dock and will help you get your gear aboard Glacier Bear.
 The Captain will introduce the Crew and provide a boat and safety orientation.
 The paddleboard guide will preview the eight-day paddling adventure.
 We will have your staterooms assigned, take a tour of the beautiful vessel, settle into our cabins, and begin our journey.

 Wildlife abounds throughout the area.
-Our anchorage in No Name Cove provides a great opportunity for a beautiful evening paddle.
-After dinner, we'll check out the on-board library of videos, and the "stash" of enticing board games.
+Our anchorage in No Name Cove provides an excellent opportunity for a beautiful evening paddle.
+After dinner, we'll check out the onboard library of videos and the "stash" of enticing board games.
 Oh my gosh, there's a hot tub?
 And did we mention beer and wine?
-Yeah there's that too.
+Yeah, there's that too.

 From the comfort of our berths, we hear the buzz of activity in the early morning hours.
-The Crews starts the generator and boat engines, while the Chef prepares salmon quiche, muffins, granola, fresh fruit and juice.
+The Crew starts the generator and boat engines while the Chef prepares salmon quiche, muffins, granola, fresh fruit, and juice.
 Yummy!
 Soon we pull up the anchor, and Glacier Bear is underway.

 We have planned our day to make the slack tide across Wood Spit and into Endicott Arm.
-Along the way we'll be alert for drifting icebergs, as well as humpback whales and orcas.
-We are bound for Sanford Cove, the abandoned site of the mining community of Sumdum.
+Along the way, we'll be alert for drifting icebergs, as well as humpback whales and orcas.
+We are bound for Sanford Cove, the abandoned site of the mining community of Dumdum.
 Only a few decaying pilings remain from the turn-of-the-century.
 This is prime salmon-spawning habitat, luring brown bears to the area.
-Black bears are on the prowl too, feasting on abundant berries.
-We hike along the bank of tiny Sanford Creek, through an old growth Sitka spruce and Douglas fir forest, and discover a stunning waterfall, illuminated by the late afternoon light in a remarkable grotto of ferns and mosses.
+Black bears are on the prowl, too, feasting on abundant berries.
+We hike along the bank of tiny Sanford Creek, through an old-growth Sitka spruce and Douglas fir forest, and discover a stunning waterfall, illuminated by the late afternoon light in a remarkable grotto of ferns and mosses.
 It’s absolutely unbelievable, and it’s the perfect location for a photo!

-By late morning we'll proceed past Ford's Terror, one of the most spectacular destinations in Alaska.
+By late morning, we'll proceed past Ford's Terror, one of Alaska's most spectacular destinations.
 The current builds exceptionally quickly in Ford's Terror, and standing waves would block our escape.
 Hence the name "Ford's Terror."
 An early surveyor of the area (Ford) described the standing waves in chilling terms.
 We'll skip this one.